firefly24/Practice_miniProjects_repo/cpp_practice_mini_projects/simple_actor_model_cpp/progress.md

 Now instead of senderActor to be just a reference to actor, I can send a handle to the senderActor as reply_to: if the sender expects a reply, attach sender reference to msg.reply_to , if sender doesn't expect a response, this can be set to null.
 Can I remove "receiverActor" field from msg struct ?

+11/10/2025
+Write my own RAII style guard for atomic counter -(Found no use for it so erased it)

+12/10/2025
+Moved the actor model to threadpool type execution, as previously each actor had its own dispatcher thread, which is not scalable as thousands of actors might be created.
+I need to refine the actor recovery mechanism now, as when an actor fails, in most cases the old actor shared ptr is still used instead of the respawned actor

+Focus on:
+Move semantics, perfect forwarding — understand how they affect performance and design.
+Templates & type traits (std::enable_if, concepts, SFINAE basics).
+RAII patterns — smart pointer strategies, scoped cleanup, unique_ptr + custom deleters.
+Standard concurrency utilities — std::jthread, std::stop_token, std::latch, std::barrier.